mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 MSD Fit Example Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The MSD Fit tab operates on ``_eq``.
+The MSD Fit tab operates on ``_eq`` files.
 The files used in this workflow are produced on the Elwin
 tab as seen in the Elwin Example Workflow.

 1. Click **Browse** and select the file ``osi104371-104375_graphite002_red_elwin_eq``.
 Load this
    file and it will be automatically plotted in the upper mini-plot.

-2. The spectrum displayed in the upper mini-plot can be changed using the **Plot Spectrum** spinbox
+2. Change the **Plot Spectrum** spinbox seen underneath the mini-plots to change the spectrum displayed
-   seen underneath the mini-plots
+   in the upper mini-plot.

-3. Change the upper end of the Q range of the upper mini-plot by changing the **EndX** to be around
+3. Change the **EndX** variable to be around 0.8 in order to change the Q range over which the fit shall
-   0.8.
+   take place.
 Alternatively, drag the **EndX** blue line seen on the mini-plot using the cursor.

 4. Choose the **Fit Type** to be Gaussian.
 The parameters for this function can be seen if you
    expand the row labelled **f0-MsdGauss**.
 Choose appropriate starting values for these parameters.